Call or stop by

 Individual and couples psychotherapy: Interns are expected to carry a caseload of approximately 15 students per week.
 The caseload will involve a mix of students presenting with a range of general concerns as well as students presenting with concerns specific to the intern's minor rotation.
 Interns and staff conduct a formal intake assessment at the beginning of their work with each student, which they use to develop their case formulation, treatment goals and modes of intervention.
 While TCS emphasizes brief treatment, interns are expected to carry a few longer-term clients through the year.

-Walk-in clinic (WIC): WIC is an essential piece of clinical intervention and the first contact most Temple students have with TCS.
-Temple students do not schedule initial appointments at TCS; rather, they are encouraged to present at any time during WIC hours (currently 10:00AM - 2:00PM, Monday-Friday), where they are seen and triaged by a counselor.
+Walk-in clinic (WIC): WIC is an essential component of clinical intervention and the point of entry for students seeking services at TCS.
+Temple students do not schedule initial appointments at TCS; rather, they are encouraged to present at any time during WIC hours, where they are seen and triaged by a counselor.
 The focus of this triage is the identification of problems or areas of concern, the level of clinical urgency, and the development of a plan to remediate those problems.

 Group psychotherapy: Interns are required to co-facilitate at least one psychotherapy or support group over the course of the year.
-Most of these groups are co-facilitated with a senior staff member.
+Most of these groups are co-facilitated with a senior staff member or counseling fellow.
 Groups typically address a variety of issues including: Healthy Relationships; Food and Body Image; Healing from Loss; GBQ (Men's) and LBQ (Women’s); Black Women's Issues; Adult Children of Addicts/Alcoholics; Alcohol/ Other Drug Harm Reduction; and Dissertation Support.

 Supervision: Each intern will provide one hour of weekly supervision to a masters or doctoral practicum student during the academic year.
 Interns will also participate in a weekly group supervision seminar

-Psychological Testing: Interns are currently required to complete at least three full test batteries during their internship, one per semester.
+Psychological Testing: Interns are currently required to complete at least three full test batteries during their internship.
 Testing is an important part of the assessment process that helps lead to diagnosis and treatment planning.
 Opportunities to provide additional partial or full-battery assessments are negotiated with the primary supervisor when developing learning goals and objectives for the internship year.

 Trauma Response: All TCS staff members are trained in Critical Incident Stress Management techniques, in the unfortunate event of a tragedy striking the University community.
 Interns are invited to observe and sometimes assist trauma team members depending upon their degree of prior experience and interest.